 1994: North American Network Operators’ Group (NANOG) established

-Commercialization, privatization, broader access leads to the modern Internet:
+Commercialization, privatization, and broader access led to the modern Internet:

 1995: New Internet architecture with commercial ISPs connected at NAPs